-To help those house-bound allergy sufferers enjoy their time indoors (even if they’re working.), Allergy UK have put together some top tips to relieve hay fever symptoms inside the house:
+Allergy UK have put together some top tips to relieve hay fever symptoms inside the house:

-All content and advice is provided on behalf of Allergy UK in partnership with Kleenex®
+All content and advice is provided on behalf of Allergy UK

 - The Sun, ‘Hay fever symptoms spell misery for millions as pollen levels soar – 10 ways to ease your agony’, 1 June 2020

 - Allergy UK, Allergy Awareness Week 2014